CppPhil/ISP1/README.md

 `bash ./buildAndRun.sh`
 from the project's root directory.

+## Running
+The application can be run after it has been built using
+`./build/isp1`
+from the project's root directory.

 ## Dependencies
 The project's dependencies are managed through git submodules.
 Their files are placed in the `deps` subdirectory.